There is no busier time in a school district than back-to-school.

 Start there, but also fold in questions you typically get during back-to-school—especially if the answers have changed this school year in light of the pandemic.
 For example, questions about health and safety procedures need to be addressed ahead of school buildings reopening, and districts with virtual or hybrid learning options will want to preemptively address questions around technology and IT support.

-Districts that use our Let’s Talk! customer experience solution can use their dashboard metrics and insights to quickly identify current hot topics and themes in their community, as well as drill down on popular topics from prior back-to-school seasons.
+Districts that use Let’s Talk can use their dashboard metrics and insights to quickly identify current hot topics and themes in their community, as well as drill down on popular topics from prior back-to-school seasons.

 There is no shortage of questions this school year, so it’s likely you have a wealth of FAQs you’d like to address and share with your community.